ayonli/js-magic/README.md

 This package also supports native inheritance, allows you inheriting the magical calling functionalities from a super class to sub-classes.
 Also you can rewrite the magic methods in the sub-class, and call the super's via `super` keyword.

+NOTE: this feature DOESN'T work with `__invoke`, unless using `applyMagic` on the sub-class as well.

 ## Support of Objects Other Than Class